 If one is in a car accident, maintain composure.
 Strictly avoid saying anything that might indicate blame, such as “I did not see the car.” or even sympathetic statements, such as “I’m sorry this happened.”
 Use of such statements against you is possible, if witness there is and especially if tell the police.
 It is best be silent.

 Get a Personal Injury Lawyer Involved if Anyone is Injured

-It is very important to have competent legal representation when involved in any car accident where someone suffers injury.
+It is very important to have competent legal representation when in any car accident where someone suffers injury.
 Just because one thinks they did not cause the accident, does not mean there is sufficient proof of that conclusion.

 What to Look For to Help Determine Fault

 A good attorney will check these things and more, to determine who was at fault:

 Some types of accidents automatically create fault for a specific party.
 Rear-end collisions are an example.
 The person driving the car that rear-ends another one, is almost always at fault, no matter what causes the car in front to stop.
 Left-turn accidents are another example.
 Usually, the person making the left-turn, if the accident involves an oncoming car, is the one at fault.
 A driver should only attempt a left-turn if it is safe to do so.
 Exceptions include the oncoming driver runs a red light and, less frequently, the oncoming driver is traveling at excessive speeds.